 - Service documents – including details of governance arrangements, trustees and external management.

 - Personnel documents – required to allow the department to be satisfied that specified personnel met the fit and proper person requirements.

-What are the provider eligibility requirements for Child Care Subsidy (CCS)?
+Eligibility requirements for Child Care Subsidy (CCS) approval

 Sections 194C and 194D of the Family Assistance Legislation Amendment (Jobs for Families Child Care Package) Act 2017 set out the eligibility requirements for child care providers and services seeking approval for the purposes of administering the Child Care Subsidy.

 You can read a full transcript of the Family Assistance Legislation Amendment (Jobs for Families Child Care Package) Act 2017 on the Federal Register of Legislation website.